 Individual work time focuses on practical life skills, social skills, sensorial exploration, art and food preparation and beginning language and math lessons.

-The Primary Program is a class of 30 children of mixed ages ( 3-6 years) with three AMI Montessori teachers.
+The Primary Program is a class of 25 to 30 children of mixed ages ( 2.9-6 years) with three Montessori trained teachers.
 Children remain in the class for a three year period as they progress from being the youngest to the oldest.

 It emphasizes the following areas: